 Fashion week applauds Fukushima Pride

-The problem with any road to resurrection is the uphill struggle to the tipping point from victim to bold renaissance.
+The problem with any road to resurrection is the uphill struggle to the tipping point from victim to a bold renaissance.
 In the case of Fukushima Prefecture, so cruelly devastated by the Great East Japan Earthquake and tsunami eight years ago this month, there has been a cultural shift as the resources poured into tourism and agriculture have borne fruit domestically.
 Even so, the areas directly affected still occupy soberer political discussion.
-That may be an odd way to introduce the glitz and glamor of a fashion show, but this year, at Amazon Fashion Week Tokyo, Fukushima was posed as a label in itself, and it showed that it has the power to help revive the area — not as an ongoing apologetic opportunity for individuals to proffer charity when they buy local groceries.
+That may be an odd way to introduce the glitz and glamor of a fashion show.
+This year, at Amazon Fashion Week Tokyo, Fukushima was posed as a label in itself.
+It showed that it has the power to help revive the area — not as an ongoing apologetic opportunity for individuals to proffer charity when they buy local groceries.

 Such stories, however, felt like a fragment of distant history at this year’s Fukushima Pride by Junko Koshino show, held on the first day of Amazon Fashion Week Tokyo for autumn/winter 2019.
 The legendary designer who made her international mark as a mainstay of Paris fashion week throughout the 1980s and ’90s offered a “wind-swept isle-” themed show of extreme contrasts for the debut of her new brand, which hailed Koshino’s return to the runways of Tokyo after an absence of 12 years.
-Her cast of models was like bold warriors, pounding the runway in sturdy boots, protective corsets and, in a nod to her ’90s club kids fans, worship-me domme PVC dresses.
+Her cast of models was like bold warriors, pounding the runway in sturdy boots, protective corsets, and, in a nod to her ’90s club kids fans, worship-me domme PVC dresses.
 Standing tall, the models walked the runway twice — a throwback to classic couture shows — pausing to make sure viewers got to see everything.
 It was a dramatic display of Koshino’s hard-earned veteran confidence in the fashion industry.

-In addition to artisans’ work with centuries of history to their crafts, contemporary metalwork featured in the details.
+In addition to artisans’ work with centuries of history to their crafts, contemporary metalwork is featured in the details.
 The show even ended with the Fukushima Governor Masao Uchibori welcomed to the runway to take his bow with Koshino at the finale.
 “I wanted to breathe new life into Fukushima,” said Koshino of the collection, which followed two years of collaborative work with local craftspeople.
 “For Fukushima, it must feel new to be engaging, so I interpreted the kōgei crafts through my medium of fashion.”
 Adding her own perspective as a designer, she continued: “Even if materials are beautiful in and of themselves, they become normalized without reinvention.”